-How to Tell the Sex of a Baby Mallard
+How To Tell The Sex Of A Baby Mallard

 Mallard ducks are one of the most popular species to keep in a poultry yard or backyard pond.
-A baby mallard is born ready to swim with chocolate and yellow markings and a dark line through his eye.
+A baby mallard is born ready to swim with chocolate and yellow markings and a dark line through their eye.
 Although both males and females look nearly identical, careful observation can help you discern which will grow into a young male mallard duck and which will be female.

-Young male mallard duck sounds
+Young mallard duck sounds

 Listening to the sounds that ducklings make can be one of the easiest ways to tell males from females at an early age.
 A young male mallard duck tends to be quieter and less vocal than a female of the same species.